TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Infusion-related reactions

-The most frequent ADRs following receipt of rituximab in clinical studies were IRRs (refer to table 2).
+The most frequent ADRs following receipt of rituximab in clinical trials were IRRs (refer to Table 4).
 Among the 3189 patients treated with rituximab, 1,135 (36%) experienced at least one IRR with 733/3,189 (23%) of patients experiencing an IRR following first infusion of the first exposure to rituximab.
 The incidence of IRRs declined with subsequent infusions.
 In clinical trials fewer than 1% (17/3189) of patients experienced a serious IRR.
 There were no CTC Grade 4 IRRs and no deaths due to IRRs in the clinical trials.
 The proportion of CTC Grade 3 events, and of IRRs leading to withdrawal decreased by course and were rare from course 3 onwards.
 Premedication with intravenous glucocorticoid significantly reduced the incidence and severity of IRRs (see sections 4.2 and 4.4).
-Severe IRRs with fatal outcome have been reported in the postmarketing setting.
+Severe IRRs with fatal outcome have been reported in the post-marketing setting.

 In a trial designed to evaluate the safety of a more rapid rituximab infusion in patients with rheumatoid arthritis, patients with moderate-to-severe active RA who did not experience a serious IRR during or within 24 hours of their first studied infusion were allowed to receive a 2-hour intravenous infusion of rituximab.
 Patients with a history of a serious infusion reaction to a biologic therapy for RA were excluded from entry.
 The incidence, types and severity of IRRs were consistent with that observed historically.
 No serious IRRs were observed.